ElementsProject/lightning/doc/HACKING.md

 Debugging
 ---------

-You can build c-lightning with DEVELOPER=1 to use dev commands listed in ``cli/lightning-cli help``. ``./configure --enable-developer`` will do that.
+You can build Core Lightning with DEVELOPER=1 to use dev commands listed in ``cli/lightning-cli help``. ``./configure --enable-developer`` will do that.
 You can log console messages with log_info() in lightningd and status_debug() in other subdaemons.